FelixBrgm/malloc/README.md

 - [X] alignment
 - [X] protect against malloc ver max ram or so u know
 - [X]  getpagesize under OSX or sysconf(_SC_PAGESIZE) under linux

-- [ ] make functions static so that they can't be accessed from outside of malloc
+- [X] make functions static so that they can't be accessed from outside of malloc

+- [ ] write realloc so that it only copies from previous size
 - [ ] write visualizer that works well

 - [ ] sorted zones for "quick" access